Boasting stunning natural wonders, a captivating azure lake, prehistoric caves, and enchanting sinkholes, there’s a purity in the Limestone Coast.

-South of Mount Gambier, eastward and west, are two dive sites close enough for day trippers with facilities for extended stays.
-In Ewens Ponds Conservation Park, navigate three ponds via shallow channels through waters clear enough to support plant life to a depth of six metres or head to Piccaninnie Ponds close to the VIC-SA border.
+To the south of Mount Gambier, you’ll find two dive sites suitable for day trips or longer stays.
+Explore Ewens Ponds Conservation Park, where you can navigate three ponds through shallow channels with crystal-clear waters that support plant life up to six metres deep.
+Alternatively, visit Piccaninnie Ponds near the VIC-SA border.

 2.5km walk in Canunda National Park, looping around Cape Buffon.
 The walk includes some of the spectacular wild coast, some of the calmer bay-side coast and beaches and inland coastal vegetation, and climb to a trig point.

 2.7km hike around the rim of Mt Schank, after completing the Car Park to Crater Rim Hike.
 From the rim experience 360 views into the crater and of the surrounding countryside.
 The trail comprises mostly of a limestone planks, 1,038 of them, to climb up to the crater rim.
 The hike begins from the carpark and picnic area beside the waterhole.